-|2||Tax Credit Amount||10% of a qualified investment; max credit of $500,000 per investment||10% of a qualified investment if investor commits to hold investment for 4 years; 20% of a qualified investment if investor commits to hold investment for 9 years.
-The total amount of credit allowable to a taxpayer for all years may not exceed $150,000 fo||10% of a qualified investment; max credit of $250,000 per Angel Investor||50% of a qualified investment in only in Biotechnology Companies; max credit of $250,000 per Angel Investor or Company; cannot exceed 15% of total fiscal year program funding|
+|2||Tax Credit Amount||Beginning with investments made after 1/1/2020, 20% of the qualified investment made in a NJ emerging technology business, with potential increase to 25% if the business is certified M/WBE or located in an Opportunity Zone or New Markets Tax Credit Census||10% of a qualified investment if investor commits to hold investment for 4 years; 20% of a qualified investment if investor commits to hold investment for 9 years.
+The total amount of credit allowable to a taxpayer for all years may not exceed $150,000 fo||Provides qualified investors with a 25% credit against Connecticut’s state income tax when they invest at least $25,000 in qualifying businesses.||50% of a qualified investment in only in Biotechnology Companies; max credit of $250,000 per Angel Investor or Company; cannot exceed 15% of total fiscal year program funding.|

-|3||Annual Funding Commitment||$25 million||No annual funding commitment||$3 million per year; commitment expires in 2019||$10 million in 2014.
-Subject to appropriation of funds|
+|3||Annual Funding Commitment||$25 million||No annual funding commitment||$11 million as of 2010||$10 million in 2014.
+Subject to appropriation of funds.|

-|5||Carry Forward||15 years for corporations||No||No|
+|5||Carry Forward||15 years for corporations||No||5 years||No|

-Good news: The NOL program enables qualified unprofitable New Jersey technology or biotechnology companies to sell their net operating losses and R&D tax credits for at least 80% of their value to unrelated unprofitable corporations, up to a maximum lifetime benefit of $15 million per business.
+The NOL program enables qualified unprofitable New Jersey technology or biotechnology companies to sell their net operating losses and R&D tax credits for at least 80% of their value to unrelated unprofitable corporations, up to a maximum lifetime benefit of $15 million per business.

 The NOL program is open to technology and biotechnology companies whose primary business involves the provision of a scientific process, product or services.
 The company must also own, have filed for, or have a license to use protected, proprietary intellectual property, such as a patent or registered copyright.